allegheny-college-sandbox/cmpsc-100-fall-2019-group-project/README.md

 ### Student-designed projects

-Students will develop an idea for their own project that focuses on one or more real-world topics in the field of computer science.
+Your group will develop an idea for their own project that focuses on one or more real-world topics in the field of computer science.
 After receiving the course instructor's approval for your idea, you will complete the project and report on your results.

 ## Evaluating projects